abouelelas/readme-generator/README.md

-# README Generator
+# readme generator

 ## Description
-This is a simple readme file generator application created with node.
+It is an application that generates a simple readme file

 ## GitHub Name
-Abouelelas
+abouelelas

 ## Installation
-npm init, yarn install,and runs in terminal
+user needs to install packages in terminal such as, yarn and inquirer

 ## Instructions
-It will run in terminal after packages are installed
+user will run node index in terminal and answer prompted questions

 ## Issues
 none